eugenetdr/cafe-employee-manager/README.md

 // install the libraries
 python -m pip install -r requirements.txt
 ```
 Now that we have the libraries and dependencies installed, we can go ahead and run the Flask server.
-If you encounter errors, you may check below for some solutions that may be applicable to you
 ```
 python flask_server.py
 ```